ramblehead/wtx/README.md

 # wtx: Wt Extensions

-_wtx_ is an experimental project looking for the right way of implementing 3rd party JavaScript widgets for [Wt, C++ Web Toolkit](https://www.webtoolkit.eu/).
+_wtx_ is an experimental project looking for the right way of implementing [Wt, C++ Web Toolkit](https://www.webtoolkit.eu/) intercace classes for 3rd party JavaScript widgets.

+_wtx_ aims to simpify Wt and JavaScript widgets integration by reusing original or minimally adjusted JavaScript code.

 Currently, only [Bootstrap Toggle](http://www.bootstraptoggle.com/) is implemented.